icloud-photos-downloader/icloud_photos_downloader/docs/size.md

 ```

 Image edits are represented as a special size `adjusted`.
 Two common use cases related to edits:
-- Download only edited version: use `--size adjusted` parameter
+- Download edited version or original if it was not edited: use `--size adjusted` parameter
 - Download edit and original: use `--size adjusted --size original` parameters.
 Edits will have `-adjusted` suffix added if file extension is the same as original.

 ```{note}